Sreenadh1543/Cracking-the-Code-Interview/README.md

          * Simple Practical example is the Action stack , CTRL+Z and CTRL+Y we use in most of the tools.
          * Another example is java stack memory for execution of the program ; so the reason why stack overflows happens on recursions..
          * Stack is implemented using linked list in this project ; how ever even an array is fine for the implementation as last element is popped always.

+    **Note :**

+         A Queue can be created with two stacks how ever it's quite unlikely to help in the real time concerning the no. of operations
+         Involved .